abadid/cmsc424-spring2018/project6/README.md

 Companies (id, locid, name)
 ResultRelation (id, state, region, id, locid, name)
 ```
-The two tables (`Locations` and `Companies`) will be joined using the 'id' attribute from the `Locations` table (`id` is the primary key for that table) and  the `locid` attribute from the `Companies` table (which is a foreign key into the Locations table).
+The two tables (`Locations` and `Companies`) will be joined using the `id` attribute from the `Locations` table (`id` is the primary key for that table) and  the `locid` attribute from the `Companies` table (which is a foreign key into the Locations table).
 You can assume that both input tables will be sorted on these join key attributes.
 Now let us see an example below:

 `Locations`